ZacharyGeurts/AMOURANTHRTX/README.md

 RAW video card power per watt with no overhead.
 The FPS truly screams.
 (270,000 on 4090ti)
 I want 31 ray bounces and 7 layers of skin and a working circulatory system on everyone in GTA.
+Oh shit no. I thought about getting more ralism, maybe not GTA.
+Now what do we do with the extra horses?
+Bullocks.
 The CPU is truly unbound, and yours.
 Welcome to RTX, just make it in a compute shader instead.
 The CPU is yours and we are all of RTX on a plate o7.